torvalds/linux/Documentation/admin-guide/vga-softcursor.rst

 by Pavel Machek <pavel@atrey.karlin.mff.cuni.cz>
 and Martin Mares <mj@atrey.karlin.mff.cuni.cz>

-Linux now has some ability to manipulate cursor appearance.
+GNU/Linux now has some ability to manipulate cursor appearance.
 Normally, you can set the size of hardware cursor.
 You can now play a few new
 tricks: you can make your cursor look like a non-blinking red block, make it inverse background of the character it's over or to highlight